maxopp10-glitch/nba-awards-analysis/README.md

 # NBA Awards Analysis (1989–2024)

 This project analyzes historical NBA award winners to understand how the statistical profiles of elite players have evolved over time.
-The focus is on three major individual awards:
+The focus is on identifying long-term trends, efficiency shifts, and changes in evaluation criteria for major individual awards.

-- Most Valuable Player (MVP)
-- Defensive Player of the Year (DPOY)
-- Rookie of the Year (ROY)

-The analysis explores how evaluation criteria have shifted from raw volume-based dominance toward efficiency, context, and per-minute impact.
+The analysis is fully exploratory and descriptive, using Excel-based data analysis techniques rather than machine learning.

 ---

-## 🎯 Project Objectives

-- Identify long-term statistical trends among NBA award winners
-- Compare total impact versus per-minute efficiency
-- Understand how modern award evaluation differs from earlier eras
-- Provide a clear, descriptive, and data-driven perspective on player value

-This project uses **descriptive analysis and correlation analysis**, not machine learning.
+## Awards Analyzed

+The project focuses on three major NBA individual awards:

+- **Most Valuable Player (MVP)**
+- **Defensive Player of the Year (DPOY)**
+- **Rookie of the Year (ROY)**

 ---

+## Key Analytical Questions

+This analysis was guided by the following questions:

+- How have MVP evaluation criteria shifted from raw production to efficiency?
+- Is modern defensive excellence driven more by per-minute impact than total defensive volume?
+- Are recent Rookie of the Year winners contributing less immediate impact than earlier generations?
+- Which statistical metrics are most strongly correlated with award-winning seasons?
+- How do trends differ across MVP, DPOY, and ROY awards over multiple decades?

+---

-## 📊 Data & Metrics
+## Metrics Used

 All metrics are analyzed at the **player-season level**.

+### Production
+- Points per Game (PTS)
+- Rebounds per Game (TRB)
+- Assists per Game (AST)

+### Defense
+- Steals per Game (STL)
+- Blocks per Game (BLK)

+### Efficiency
+- Field Goal Percentage (FG%)

-### Key Metrics
+### Impact
-- **Production:** PTS, TRB, AST
-- **Defense:** STL, BLK
-- **Efficiency:** FG%
+- Win Shares (WS)
-- **Impact:** Win Shares (WS), Win Shares per 48 Minutes (WS/48)
+- Win Shares per 48 Minutes (WS/48)

-Data is grouped by **year** and **decade** to highlight both short-term variability and long-term structural trends.

 ---

-## 📂 Workbook Structure
+## Project Structure

 The Excel workbook is organized as follows:

+- **README**
-- **README** – Project overview and key findings
+  Project overview and scope.

-- **Data_MVP / Data_DPOY / Data_ROY** – Cleaned datasets
+- **Data_MVP / Data_DPOY / Data_ROY**
+  Cleaned and structured player-season datasets for each award.

 - **MVP_Decade_Summary / DPOY_Decade_Summary / ROY_Decade_Summary**
-  Decade-level pivot summaries and bar charts
+  Decade-level pivot table summaries and comparative visualizations.

 - **MVP_Evolution / DPOY_Evolution / ROY_Evolution**
-  Year-by-year trend analysis
+  Year-by-year trend analysis of key metrics.

 - **Correlation_MVP / Correlation_DPOY**
-  Correlation analysis between performance metrics and impact
+  Correlation analysis identifying which metrics most strongly relate to WS and WS/48.

 - **Final_Insights_MVP / Final_Insights_DPOY / Final_Insights_ROY**
-  Key conclusions for each award
+  High-level conclusions and narrative insights for each award.

 - **Final_Insights_Overall**
-  Cross-award synthesis and league-wide conclusions
+  League-wide synthesis comparing how MVP, DPOY, and ROY evaluation criteria have evolved.

 ---

-## 🏆 Key Findings
+## Key Findings (High-Level)

 ### MVP
-- Scoring (PTS) and shooting efficiency (FG%) increase consistently over time
+- Long-term increase in scoring (PTS) and shooting efficiency (FG%).
-- Total impact (WS) remains relatively stable
+- Total impact (WS) remains relatively stable across decades.
-- WS/48 shows a clear upward trend, indicating higher per-minute value
+- Win Shares per 48 minutes (WS/48) shows a clear upward trend.
-- Modern MVPs deliver elite impact through efficiency rather than raw volume
+- Modern MVPs generate elite value through efficiency rather than raw volume.

 ### DPOY
-- Raw defensive volume (TRB, BLK) declines across decades
+- Decline in raw defensive volume metrics (TRB, BLK) over time.
-- WS/48 remains stable or slightly increases
+- WS/48 remains stable or slightly increases, indicating improved per-minute defensive efficiency.
-- Defensive excellence is increasingly efficiency-driven and role-specific
+- Defensive excellence has become more role-specific and system-driven.

 ### ROY
-- Both WS and WS/48 decline over time
+- Consistent decline in both WS and WS/48 across decades.
+- Earlier ROY winners contributed more immediate on-court impact.
-- Modern rookies are integrated more gradually
+- Modern ROYs are integrated more gradually, emphasizing development and long-term potential.

-- The award increasingly reflects long-term potential rather than immediate dominance
+### League-Wide Trend
+Across all awards, the NBA has shifted from volume-based dominance toward:
+- Efficiency
+- Contextual value
+- Role optimization
+- Per-minute impact
+- Long-term player trajectory

 ---

-## 🔍 Correlation Insights

-- MVP impact (WS) shows a moderate correlation with scoring volume (PTS)
-- The strongest relationship appears between WS/48 and shooting efficiency (FG%)
-- Defensive box-score stats show weaker correlations, especially for MVP selection
-- Results reinforce the shift toward efficiency, context, and optimized usage
+## Tools & Skills Demonstrated

+- Microsoft Excel (advanced pivot tables and charts)
+- Descriptive statistical analysis
+- Correlation analysis
+- Trend analysis across decades
+- Data cleaning and metric standardization
+- Analytical storytelling and insight synthesis

 ---

-## 📌 Conclusion
+## Files

-Across MVP, DPOY, and ROY, the data highlights a league-wide evolution:

-- From volume-based dominance
+- **NBA_Awards_Analysis_1989_2024_Portfolio.xlsx**
-- Toward efficiency-driven, context-aware, and role-optimized performance

-Modern NBA awards increasingly reward **how efficiently value is generated**, not just how much is accumulated.
+  Main analysis workbook containing all data, charts, and insights.

 ---

+## Notes

+- This project is intended as a **portfolio-level data analysis case study**.
+- The focus is on interpretability, insight generation, and analytical reasoning.
+- No predictive modeling or machine learning techniques are used.

+---

-## 🛠 Tools Used
+## Author

-- Microsoft Excel
-- Pivot Tables
-- Charts and Dashboards
-- Correlation Analysis
+Created by **Max Oppermann**
+Data Analyst | Materials Engineering Background | Sports Analytics Enthusiast
 ---

 ## 📎 File